madjeek-web/symfony-mailjet-bundle/README.md

 So the real question is: "Can Symfony entrust its emails to Mailjet so that it sends them out ?"
 Answer : YES, 100%.
 Symfony prepares the email content (the text, the recipient), then it gives it to Mailjet which takes care of fast and reliable shipping.
 It's like if you wrote a letter (Symfony) and gave it to FedEx (Mailjet) to send it super fast everywhere in the world, rather than putting it yourself in a neighborhood mailbox.

 You don't choose between Symfony and Mailjet.
-You choose to use them TOGETHER :
+You choose to use them together :

 Symfony = your personal assistant who writes the emails automatically